 Tuesday, June 18, 2024

-Eating off the Hill: Birthday dinner at CopaCabana Brazilian Steakhouse
+Eating on the road: Birthday dinner at CopaCabana Brazilian Steakhouse

 I haven't gotten to experience it much -- only twice on work trips in my last career to San Francisco and Las Vegas -- but I'm a big fan of Brazilian-style steak, aka rodizio.